flare-foundation/governance-proposals/FIP/FIP_16.md

 If such a vote passes in the affirmative the community will then have the ability to elect representatives drawn from the set of infrastructure providers that jointly operate on both Flare and Songbird.
 The purpose of picking only from those infrastructure providers that operate on both networks is that it is assumed that such infrastructure providers have the best interests of both the project and the community in mind.

-First a vote on Songbird will take place using `SGB` to pick the top eight vote winning infrastructure providers.
+First, a vote on Songbird will take place using `SGB` to pick the top eight vote winning infrastructure providers.
 These top eight infrastructure joint Flare and Songbird infrastructure providers selected using `SGB` will then be put to vote on Flare using `FLR` from which four representatives will be chosen by selecting those with the highest votes.

 Once these four representatives are chosen they will then be required to approve the suggested actions of FIRE such that neither the Flare Foundation nor any committee chosen to manage FIRE can take an action without also having the consent of the community representatives.